DanielJDufour/xdim/README.md

 ```

 ## update
-If you have a multi-dimensional data structure and want to change or add a value, use `update`.
+If you have a multi-dimensional data structure and want to change a value, use `update`.
 ```js
 import { update } from 'xdim';